aswin-kevin/lucy-spc/README.md

 # Lucy SPC

-Lucy SPC is a Python library inspired by the character Lucy Pevensie from the Narnia movie series.
-It provides functionalities to read and write .spc (Special Configuration) files, allowing easy conversion to and from JSON format.
+Lucy SPC is a Python library ( name inspired by the character Lucy Pevensie from the Narnia movie series ) provides functionalities to read and write .spc (Special Configuration) files, allowing easy conversion to and from JSON format.

 ## Installation